Huddersfield Grammar School 11 Plus (11+) Entrance Exam Information

 Admissions info: email@example.com or 01484 424549

 Open day: Throughout the Year

-11+ Exam Date: January (or during a Taster Day)
+11+ Exam Date: January of Year 6 (or during Taster Day)

 11+ Exam Type / Board: School’s own